Biochemistry with Preliminary Year (BSc)

 Students are advised to have a personal laptop computer or equivalent.

 This four-year course does not include any formal work placements.
-However, we strongly encourage students to undertake informal work placements during the summer vacations in order to enhance employability.
-The School provides support for finding and obtaining work placements via the School’s Employability Advisor.
+However, we strongly encourage you to undertake informal work placements during the summer vacations in order to enhance employability.

-Depending on module choices, availability and timetabling constraints, Biochemistry students may have the option of taking one of our field courses.
+Depending on module choice, availability and timetabling constraints, Biochemistry students may have the option of taking one of our field courses.

 Field courses can on occasion be affected by travel constraints, staff availability or numbers.